 You can play Reminiscence on Steam

-While the premise is similar to Silent Hill, the game relies far more on gunplay and shooting your way out of each bad situation.
+While the premise is similar to Silent Hill, Cry of Fear relies far more on gunplay and shooting your way out of each bad situation.
 Despite being free-to-play, Call of Fear showcases so many trademarks of premium games – the campaign is around eight hours long and has multiple endings, so you’ll never feel like your journey wasn’t worth it.

 Though it was originally designed as a mod for Half-Life, Cry of Fear is now a standalone product and can be downloaded via Steam.